33-1 to 3-1: once-raced juvenile the gamble of a busy Saturday at Doncaster

 Rosario is another absentee on the card in the Weatherbys Super Sprint Stakes (3.35) and his jockey George Rooke will now ride Fegari for Jack Jones.

+Sparks Fly will not attempt for a seventh consecutive victory in the 1m handicap after she was taken out of the 1m fillies' handicap (5.20).

 In Ireland, Okita Soushi is also a notable non-runner in the Comer Group International Curragh Cup (4.20).
-He was due to make his first start since winning the Duke of Edinburgh Stakes at Royal Ascot in the Group 2 contest.
+He was due to make his first start since winning the Duke of Edinburgh Stakes at Royal Ascot in the Group 2 contest at the Curragh.

 Curragh